IRC script: Security concerns

 Since IRC scripts are used to interface with a public network, they are a favourable target for attack.
 Event handling code must be careful when dealing with input received from other IRC users; a poorly written IRC script may leave the user vulnerable, allowing attackers to possibly read the user's passwords or private conversations, execute arbitrary commands in the user's IRC client, or access files on the user's hard disk.

 IRC Scripts downloaded from public web sites or received from other IRC users may contain backdoors or similar malicious commands.
 Some users prefer to write their own IRC scripts to avoid the potential problems caused by a malicious or buggy script.

-Similarities to Other Programming/Scripting Languages
+Similarities to other programming/scripting languages

 IRC Scripts have many of the same concepts of other scripting or programming languages, such as variables, event-based execution, modification of core components and functions.
 IRC Scripts look similar to modular software configuration files, such as those used for some IRC daemons such as UnrealIRCd.